ArturoDucasse/anime-app/README.md

 ## About The Project (still in development)

-Application for getting notified when ever your favorite or upcoming anime is gonna be released!
+Application for anime notifications.

 ### Key Features

-- Get notified when an anime gets finished
+- Get notified when an anime is finished.
-- Get notified when an anime gets released
+- Get notified when an anime gets released.

 ### Built With